orpheushq/estatus-server/README.md

     > `php artisan db:seed OrganizationSeeder`
     > `php artisan db:seed RolesAndPermissionsSeeder`
     > `php artisan db:seed UserAccessSeeder`
+6. Make sure that a __.htaccess__ file is present either in this directory or a top-level directory to prevent file browsing and dot file access
+7. Refer [Setting Environment](#setting-environment) for info on setting the environment ot production.

 ## User Registration
 * __IMPORTANT: by default user registration route is active.
 To edit registration flow/ modify Auth/RegisterController.php__